 - Fold the pocket in half, right sides together, so it is now 11″ x 6½”.
 The Piping will be sandwiched between the layers.

 - Pin along both sides and across the top piped edge.
 Leave a 3-4″ opening along one side for turning.

 - Switch to your zipper foot again.

-- Use a long, blunt-end tool, like my fave – a chopstick, to square the corners and gently push the piping into a nice straight line.
+- Use a long, blunt-end tool, like a chopstick, knitting Needle or point turner to square the corners and gently push the Piping into a nice straight line.